flutter/codelabs/dartpad_codelabs/src/null_safety_workshop/step_05/instructions.md

 });
 ```

-When declared that way, all three of the parameters for `printThreeValues` are
+When declared this way, all three of the parameters for `printThreeValues` are
-required, and any code that calls the function must provide all three --
+required, and any code that calls the function must provide all three.
-otherwise, it's a compile-time error.
+Otherwise, it's a compile-time error.

 That means that this example from earlier would still work: